AmpersandTarski/documentation/prototypes/extensions/execengine.md

                  , TXT ";assignee;Assignment;_NEW;Person;", TGT I
               )

-First, we assign the rule `Create Assignment` to the ExecEngine so that it is automated, and we define the rule.
-In the `VIOLATION`, we use the (predefined) function `NewStruct`, which is followed by a wealth of arguments (separated by semi-colons).
+The first statement assigns the rule `Create Assignment` to the Exec-Engine.
+The prototype will send all violations of this rule to the Exec-Engine.
+The rule says that for every project with a project leader, there must be an assignment.
+Without that assignment, the rule is violated.
+The `VIOLATION` statement specifies that a new `Assignment` must be made for each violation.
+For that purpose, we use the predefined function `NewStruct`.
+Its arguments are separated by semicolons.

 The first argument specifies the concept in which a new atom must be generated (`Assignment` in the example).
 The first argument is followed by any number of 5-tuples (a 5-tuple is a sequence of 5 arguments).
 This means that the total number of arguments of `NewStruct` is 5k+1, where k is the number of 5-tuples.
-We make this explicit here because it is our experience that lacking or superfluous semi-colons are often causing erroneous calls `to NewStruct`.
+We make this explicit here because it is our experience that lacking or superfluous semicolons are often causing erroneous calls `to NewStruct`.

 Every 5-tuple consists of the following elements: